-- Foreign trade is particularly important for a country such as Hungary which has limited natural resources and a relatively small domestic market.
-The importance of foreign trade to the economy is illustrated by the fact that 40% of Hungary's national income is derived from trade.
-Exchanges with Hungary's trading partners have grown faster than national income and a 1% growth in the latter has in recent years required a 2% growth in foreign trade.
-Hungary's main trading partners are the Soviet Union, the GDR, Czechoslovakia, Poland, West Germany, Italy, Austria, Yugoslavia, the United Kingdom, France and Switzerland.
-Among the countries of Eastern Europe, Hungary lies fourth after East Germany, Czechoslovakia and Poland in terms of total foreign trade turnover; in 1971 it reached a total of \$5,490 million(1).
-The value of foreign trade per head of population is approximately \$533.
-Over the last five year plan period (1966-1970) total foreign trade turnover grew by 59%, that is 9.7% per annum.
-I 1971 turnover rose 14% above the 1970 level, compared with the planned 8%.
-During 1966-1970, imports grew considerably faster than exports i.e. by 64.5% compared with 53.3% for the latter. - 67.
-The greatest increase in trade turnover since 1965 has been with the non-Communist countries and their consequent share in overall trade has risen marginally.
-Trade turnover with these countries has risen 83.5% compared with 80.1% for Communist countries.
-In both sectors imports have shown the greater rate of increase.
-However, the pattern has not been the same in all years and export gains contrary to expectation were achieved in 1969 mainly to non-Communist partners as a result of favorable world market prices prevailing for many Hungarian exports.
-Similarly imports from these countries rose sharply in 1970 to assist an ambitious domestic investment plan. - 68.
-During the years 1966-1970 Hungary has had an unfavourable balance of trade with the exception of a small surplus in 1966 and a much larger one in 1969.
+- The greatest increase in trade turnover since 1965 has 87. been with the non-Communist countries and their consequent share in overall trade has risen marginally.
+Trade turnover with these countries has risen 83.5% compared with 80.1% for Communist In both sectors imports have shown the greater rate countries. of increase.
+However, the pattern has not been the same in all years and export gains contrary to expectation were achieved in 1969 mainly to non-Communist partners as a result of favourable world market prices prevailing for many Hungarian exports.
+Similarly imports from these countries rose sharply in 1970 to assist an ambitious domestic investment plan.
+In contrast, during the first two years of the 1971-1975 plan period, trade has increased faster with Communist countries and exports rose faster than imports to both Communist and non-Communist partners. - 88.
+During the years 1966-1970 Hungary has had an unfavourable balance of trade with the exception of a small suplus in 1966 and a much larger one in 1969.
 Her cumulative deficit for the period was \$92.4 million.
 She was in surplus with Communist partners to the extent of \$122 million but recorded a deficit with non-Communist partners of \$214 million.
-In 1970, the last year of the plan period and again in 1971 Hungary recorded sizeable deficits of \$186 million and \$489 million respectively, reflecting the overheating in domestic investment activity. - 69.
-In 1971 exports rose by 8% despite vigorous domestic demand, bad crops in 1970 and as regards certain products, less favourable market conditions abroad.
-Imports rose 19% due to - (1) Hungarian forints converted to US dollars at the rate US \$1 = 11.74 forints combined impact of domestic and external factors.
-In particular a significant element causing the increase in imports was a heavy demand for capital goods, far in excess of the domestic supply.
-Agriculture called for much more machinery, fertilizers and fodder as the record level of pig population was being stabilized.
+In 1970, the last year of the plan period and again in 1971 Hungary recorded sizeable deficits of \$186 million and \$489 million respectively, reflecting the overheating in domestic investment activity.
+In 1972 Hungary converted her 1971 deficit with Communist countries into a large surplus of \$251 million and she managed to reduce her deficit with the West from \$256 million to \$55 million. - In 1971 exports rose by 8% despite vigorous domestic demand, bad crops in 1970 and as regards certain products, less favourable market conditions abroad.
+Imports rose 19% due to combined impact of domestic and external factors.
+In particular a significant element causing the increase in imports was a heavy demand for capital goods, far in excess of the domestic Agriculture called for much more machinery, fertilizers and fodder as the record level of pig population was being stabilized.
 In addition, Hungarian enterprises tended to over-import in large quantities for stockpiling purposes as a hedge against anticipated price increases in raw materials and semi-finished goods.
+In 1972 the Hungarians made a determined effort to restore the equilibrium; exports rose by 21% and 20% respectively to Communist and non-Communist partners, while to the industrial West they rose by 22%.
+These rises were due largely to above-plan deliveries to CMEA countries and higher priced exports to the West.